 Cost and Pick-up Details

-Pick-up hours will follow our produce CSA hours (4pm-6:30pm on Tuesdays and 11am-2pm on Saturdays).
-Further details and registration information for the Flower CSA 2021 will be announced in May 2021.
+Pick-up hours will follow our produce CSA hours (4pm-6:00pm on Tuesdays and 11am-2pm on Saturdays).
+Further details and registration information will be announced in June 2022.

 What if I don't like everything?